 Ben Pentreath’s book English Decoration, published in 2011, established his growing reputation as an author and he is a regular contributor to the Financial Times and other journals.
 A sequel interiors book, English Houses, was published in 2016.

 The office has three directors: Ben Pentreath, Rob Illingworth RIBA and Rupert Cunningham.
 Jennifer Bell RIBA and Manan Upadhyay RIBA are Associates.
-Three further ARB accredited architects work in the practice, Sandro Mule’, Anna Mikkonen and Megan Smedy, together with five architectural assistants, Will Creech, Albert Parkhouse, Alice Montgomery, Danny Holland and Dominik Chung.
+Three further ARB accredited architects work in the practice, Sandro Mule’, Anna Mikkonen and Megan Smedy, together with seven architectural assistants, Will Creech, Albert Parkhouse, Alice Montgomery, Danny Holland, Dominik Chung, Peter Deane and Alasdair White.
 Colin Ozanne operates our IT and Zoe Wightman is Studio Manager.

-Our small and friendly decoration department has three interior designers, Harry Pelly, Tamara Lancaster and Brandon Schubert, assisted by Philippa Cadogan.
+Our small and friendly decoration department has three interior designers, Harry Pelly, Tamara Lancaster and Brandon Schubert.
+We are currently seeking a new decoration assistant.